You are here: / Home

 - Diode and thermocouples.

 With an automatic measuring station several temperatures according to a sample point table will be adjusted.
 The calibration is carried out with secondary thermometers that are calibrated by an authority.
 Furthermore a fix point check with LHe or LN2 will be performed.
 In addition, a calbriated Cernox sensor is available for measurements in the low temperature range.
 The measuring facility allows the calibration of about 30 sensors at once.
+There are continuous extensions for different sensor types.

 |Measuring range||1.5 K||350 K|